BeefStew34/DigitIdentifierKNN-Python/README.md

 # Digit Classifier With KNN
-This project utilizes a subset of the MNIST handwriten dataset and a K-Nearest Neighbor Approach to compare a sample to existing data in n-space via euclidean distance
+This project utilizes a subset of the MNIST handwriten dataset and a K-Nearest Neighbor approach to compare a sample to existing data in n-space via euclidean distance

 Training Data from https://yann.lecun.com/exdb/mnist/